Players Guide - Guide for Tactics Ogre: Knights of Lodis

 Treasure: Lightning (Spell)

-Battle Strategy: At the start of the battle, it’s only you and the Red Knight
+Battle Strategy: At the start of the battle, its only you and the Red Knight

 versus their entire team, so I suggest that you wait the first turn and have the